deeplearning4j/deeplearning4j-docs/quickstart.md

 ...
 3 more
 ```

-If that is the issue see, [this page](https://github.com/bytedeco/javacpp-presets/wiki/Debugging-UnsatisfiedLinkError-on-Windows#using-dependency-walker)
+If that is the issue, see [this page](https://github.com/bytedeco/javacpp-presets/wiki/Debugging-UnsatisfiedLinkError-on-Windows#using-dependency-walker).
 In this case replace with "Nd4jCpu".

 ### Eclipse setup without Maven